Monte Carlo event generation of neutrino-electron scattering: Numerical analysis

 For the normalization test, we chose the measurements done by the Los Alamos National Laboratory experiments LAMPF~\cite{Allen:1992qe} and LSND~\cite{Auerbach:2001wg}.
-Both of them used low energy electron neutrino beams produced at a few different proton beam stops ($E_\nu < 50$~MeV).
-In Fig.~\ref{Fig:LSND}, we show that the NuWro simulation results are, within the error bars, in good agreement with the data.
+Both of them used low energy electron neutrino beams.
+The reported, as energy-dependent formulas, results for $\nu_ee^-\to\nu_ee^-$ elastic scattering cross section were:

+In Fig.~\ref{Fig:LSND}, we show experimental results as colour bands, together with the NuWro simulation results presented as a black line.
+The agreement is adequate.